T-willjr/mod_0_Session3_hw/travels.md

 This year I have been to Germany, Spain, & Peru.
 Next year I plan on going to Guatemala to learn more Spanish and then to Eastern Europe.
+However, plans always change so we'll see.